LuisScoccola/limandcolim/README.md

-# limandcolim
+# LimAndColim

-Some facts about limits and colimits in HoTT, using the Coq library.
+Formalization of some facts about limits and colimits in Homotopy Tyep Theory, using the Coq library.

+## License

+The software is published under the 3-clause BSD license.